NEO

 Shanghai

-Ivory Gate Gallery presents a solo exhibition by Atticus Gordon, whose installation reflects an idiosyncratic world through paintings and sculptures.
+Ivory Gate Gallery presented a solo exhibition by Atticus Gordon, whose installation reflects an idiosyncratic world through paintings and sculptures.
 Rooted in early training in model-making—where exploration of creative and tactile skills such as gardening, painting, and construction was encouraged—Gordon’s sculptures take the form of miniature dioramas that blur the boundaries between art and architecture.
 Meanwhile, the paintings navigate the space between figuration and abstraction, often featuring bold, painterly brushstrokes and striking colour contrasts.
 Depicting humans within an ambiguous fusion of natural and manmade settings, these works evoke a sense of inexplicable emotion, drawing viewers into a world that resists straightforward interpretation.

 Meno Parkas Gallery